SapwoodStudio/Transmogrifier/README.md

 ## CREDITS 🙏
+Many thanks to the [people](https://www.blender.org/about/people/) who develop Blender, without whom this addon would have no foundation to exist!

 Transmogrifier used code from the following repositories in the following ways.
 If you give a star to this repository, please also do the same for theirs!
 - Transmogrifier's GUI is based on [MrTriPie](https://github.com/mrtripie)'s excellent Blender addon, [Blender Super Batch Export](https://github.com/mrtripie/Blender-Super-Batch-Export) ([GPL-v3](https://www.blender.org/support/faq/#using-blender-8)).
 - Some additional code snippets have been adapted into Transmogrifier from the following repositories (search for their names in Converter.py to view the specific adaptations):